ManInTheGitHub/gumby/README.md

 Gumby
 =====

-Experiment runner framework for Dispersy and Tribler.
+Experiment runner framework for Dispersy, Tribler and various games.

 ## How to use it ##